 Today, I want to take a few minutes and talk about the MLM Numbers Game.

 Is working the numbers really the key to success in network marketing?
-Or, is it more about teaching and supporting your team members?
-Or, is it more of a game of skill and strategy?
+Is it more about teaching and supporting your team members?
+Or is it more of a game of skill and strategy?

 The answers to those questions will vary depending upon who you ask (and their agenda).
-In the rest of this post, I want to share my own thoughts on this subject.
+In the remainder of this post, I will share my thoughts on this subject.
 Keep in mind it’s just my opinion and we can agree to disagree if necessary.
-I’ll also share some insights from some people I respect in this industry.
+I’ll also share some insights from some people I know and respect in this industry.

 The MLM Numbers Game: My Thoughts

-But, even if you have great skills and a great strategy you will still have to talk with LOTS of people to find new distributors, and no matter what you do, most of your new team members will still do nothing and quit.
+However, even if you have great skills and a great strategy you still must talk with LOTS of people to find new distributors, and no matter what you do, most of your new team members will still do nothing and quit.

-I’ve also learned that for every FIFTY people I have on my team, I normally have one leader, and out of every five leaders on my team, I normally have ONE really good leader.
+I’ve also learned that if I have one hundred people on my team, I normally have one leader or potential leader, and out of every five leaders on my team, I normally have ONE good leader.

 What I Learned from Jordan Adler

 Jordan Adler is one of my favorite mentors in the industry.
 He is the author of Beach Money, one of my favorite network marketing books of all time.
-He frequently states that most top earners in our industry have been with one company for five or more years, have personally sponsored at least 100 to 500 people, yet make MOST of their income from just 2 to five of these people.
+He frequently talks about the MLM Numbers Game.
+He mentions that most top earners in our industry have been with one company for five or more years, have personally sponsored at least 100 to 500 people, yet make MOST of their income from just two to five of these people.

 What I Learned from Mark Yarnell

-In all of his training, Mark stated that this business is a numbers game.
-You can’t make anyone else successful or drag anyone across the finish line.
-No matter what you do to help people, most people will do very little with the business.
-Most people will do nothing and quit.
+In his training, Mark always talked about the MLM Numbers Game.
+He mentioned that you can’t make anyone else successful in the business or drag anyone across the finish line.
+No matter what you do to help people, most people will quit the business.

-He also talked about the importance of “going wide fast.”
+He taught people to “go wide fast.”
 In other words, sponsor several hundred people on your frontline as quickly as possible, and from that, you will find a few key leaders who generate MOST of your income.
 He always claimed that duplication was a lie.
 I agree.

-Mark’s strategy was to talk to 30 prospects per day, 5 days a week.
-Assuming you sponsored 1 in 20 people you talked to, you would sponsor 30 people per month.
-Assume that 29 of those 30 people will quit.
+Mark’s strategy was to talk to thirty prospects per day, five days per week.
+Assuming you sponsored one in twenty people you talked with you would sponsor thirty people per month.
+Assume that twenty-nine of those thirty people will quit.
 Repeat this process for 12 months and you would sponsor 360 people.
-348 of those people would quit and 12 would be solid leaders.
-Assume once again that half of your 12 key leaders quit and you would still have 6 amazing leaders.
+348 of those people would quit and twelve would be solid leaders.
+Assume that half of your twelve key leaders quit, and you would still have six amazing leaders.

-He went on to say that you could make six figures a month in ANY company in our industry is you have six mega-huge front-line leaders.
-After sixteen years in the industry, I agree with Mark Yarnell.
+He went on to say that you could make six figures a month in any network marketing company in our industry if you have six mega-huge personally sponsored leaders.
+After twenty years in the industry, I agree with Mark Yarnell.